Analogue Gravity

-In a flowing medium this can in principle occur thanks to the tilting of the dispersion relation due to the Doppler effect caused by the velocity of the flow equation~(\ref{eq:tilt}), but this also tell us that the condition $\omega_0-{\bf u}\cdot{\bf k}<0$ can be satisfied only if the velocity of the medium exceeds $|\omega_0/k|$ which is the {\em phase} velocity of the probe light, not its group velocity.
+In a flowing medium this can, in principle, occur thanks to the tilting of the dispersion relation due to the Doppler effect caused by the velocity of the flow Eq.~(\ref{eq:tilt}); but this also tells us that the negative norm mode must satisfy the condition $\omega_0-\mathbf{u}\cdot\mathbf{k}<0$, but this can be satisfied only if the velocity of the medium exceeds $|\omega_0/k|$, which is the \emph{phase} velocity of the probe light, not its group velocity.
+This observation suggests that the existence of a ``phase velocity horizon'' is an essential ingredient (but not the only essential ingredient) in obtaining Hawking radiation.
+A similar argument indicates the necessity for a specific form of ``group velocity horizon'', one that lies on the negative norm branch.
 Since the phase velocity in the slow light setup we are considering is very close to $c$, the physical speed of light in vacuum, not very much hope is left for realizing analogue particle creation in this particular laboratory setting.

-However it was also noticed by Unruh and Schutzhold in~\cite{Unruh:2003ss} that a different setup for slow light might deal with this and other issues (see~\cite{Unruh:2003ss} for a detailed summary).
-In the setup suggested by these authors there are two strong background counter-propagating control beams illuminating the atoms.
+However, it was also noticed by \citet{Unruh:2003ss} that a different setup for slow light might deal with this and other issues (see \citealt{Unruh:2003ss} for a detailed summary).
+In the setup suggested by these authors there are two strong-background counter-propagating control beams illuminating the atoms.
 The field describing the beat fluctuations of this electromagnetic background can be shown to satisfy, once the dielectric medium is in motion, the same wave equation as that on a curved background.
 In this particular situation the phase velocity and the group velocity are approximately the same, and both can be made small, so that the previously discussed obstruction to mode mixing is removed.
-So in this new setup it \emph{is} concretely possible to simulate classical particle creation such as, \emph{e.g.}, super-radiance in the presence of ergoregions.
+So in this new setup it \emph{is} concretely possible to simulate classical particle creation such as, e.g., super-radiance in the presence of ergoregions.